Ordinary People

-Ordinary People is a 1980 American drama film, the first feature directed by Robert Redford.
-The screenplay by Alvin Sargent is based on the 1976 novel by Judith Guest.
-The film follows the disintegration of a wealthy family in Lake Forest, Illinois, after one son dies in an accident and the other attempts to die by suicide.
+Ordinary People is a 1980 American drama film directed by Robert Redford in his directorial debut.
+The screenplay by Alvin Sargent is based on the 1976 novel of the same name by Judith Guest.
+The film follows the disintegration of a wealthy family in Lake Forest, Illinois after one son dies in an accident and the other son attempts to die by suicide.
 It stars Donald Sutherland, Mary Tyler Moore, Judd Hirsch, and Timothy Hutton.

 Released to theaters by Paramount Pictures on September 19, 1980, Ordinary People met commercial and critical success.
 The film grossed $90 million on a $6.2 million budget.
 Reviewers praised Redford's direction, Sargent's screenplay, and the performances of the cast.
-The film was chosen by the National Board of Review as one of the top ten films of 1980, and garnered six nominations at the 53rd Academy Awards, winning four: Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Hutton (the youngest recipient at age 20).
-In addition, the film won five awards at the 38th Golden Globe Awards: Best Motion Picture – Drama, Best Director, Best Actress (Moore), and Best Supporting Actor & New Star of the Year – Actor (Hutton).
+The film was chosen by the National Board of Review as one of the top ten films of 1980, and had six nominations at the 53rd Academy Awards, winning four: Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actor for Hutton (the youngest recipient at age 20).
+In addition, the film won five awards at the 38th Golden Globe Awards: Best Motion Picture – Drama, Best Director, Best Actress (Moore), and Best Supporting Actor and New Star of the Year – Actor (Hutton).

 Plot

 The Jarretts are an upper-middle-class family in Lake Forest, a wealthy suburb north of Chicago.
-They are trying to return to normal life after experiencing the accidental death of their older teenage son, Buck, and the attempted suicide of their younger and surviving son, Conrad.
+They are trying to return to normal life after experiencing the accidental drowning of their older teenage son, Buck, and the attempted suicide of their younger and surviving son, Conrad.
 Conrad has recently returned home after spending four months in a psychiatric hospital.
-He feels alienated from his friends and family and seeks help from a psychiatrist, Dr. Tyrone Berger, who discovers that Conrad was involved in the sailing accident that killed Buck.
+He feels alienated from his family and friends and seeks help from a psychiatrist, Dr. Tyrone Berger, who learns that Conrad was involved in the sailing accident that killed Buck.
 Conrad is now dealing with post-traumatic stress disorder and is seeking help to cope with his emotions.

-Conrad's father, Calvin, attempts to connect with his surviving son and understand his wife, while Conrad's mother, Beth, denies her loss, hoping to maintain her composure and restore her family to what it once was.
-She appears to have favored her older son and has grown cold toward Conrad due to his suicide attempt.
-Beth is determined to maintain the appearance of perfection and normality, and her efforts only serve to alienate Conrad further.
-Conrad works with Dr. Berger and begins to learn how to deal with his emotions rather than control them.
-He starts dating a fellow student, Jeannine, who helps him regain a sense of optimism.
-However, Conrad still struggles to communicate and establish normal relationships with his parents and schoolmates.
+Conrad's father, Calvin, attempts to connect with his surviving son and to understand Beth, his wife and Conrad's mother, who denies her grief, hoping to maintain her composure and restore her family to what it once was.
+She appears to have favored Buck, and has grown cold toward Conrad due to his suicide attempt.
+Beth is determined to maintain the appearance of perfection and normality, but her efforts only serve to further alienate Conrad.
+Conrad continues to work with Dr. Berger and begins to learn how to deal with his emotions.
+He starts dating a fellow student, Jeannine, who helps him regain his optimism and confidence.
+However, Conrad still struggles to communicate and establish normal relationships with his parents and schoolmates in the shadow of recent events.